-Distributions received from the associate reduce the carrying amount of the investment.
-Adjustments to the carrying amount may also be necessary for changes in the Group's share in the associate arising from changes in the associate's equity.
-Changes in the Group's share in associate's equity are recognised immediately in the consolidated statement of changes in equity.
+Distributions received from the associate and joint venture reduce the carrying amount of the investment.
+Adjustments to the carrying amount may also be necessary for changes in the Group's share in the associate and joint venture arising from changes in the equity of the associate and joint venture.
+Changes in the Group's share in associate's/joint venture's equity are recognised immediately in the consolidated statement of changes in equity.

-When the Group's share of losses in an associate equals or exceeds its interest in the associate, including any other unsecured receivables, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate.
+When the Group's share of losses in an associate or joint venture equal or exceeds its interest in the associate and joint venture, including any other unsecured receivables, the Group does not recognise further losses, unless it has incurred obligations or made payments on behalf of the associate and joint venture.

-Unrealised gains on transactions with associate are eliminated to the extent of the Group's share in the associate.
+Unrealised gains on transactions with an associate or joint venture are eliminated to the extent of the Group's share in the associate and joint venture.
 Unrealised losses are also eliminated unless the transactions provide evidence of impairment in the asset transferred.